Last Updated on

-“Come for the winters, stay for the summer” is what I heard over and over again about Lake Tahoe, California.
+Come for the winters, stay for the summer” is what I heard over and over again about Lake Tahoe, California.
 I had spent 4 winters in North Lake Tahoe before I experienced my first summer, and true to the statement, never wanted to leave.
 Tahoe is one big outdoor playground.
-Close to Reno airport and an easy 3.5 hour drive from San Francisco it’s the perfect holiday destination.
+Close to Reno airport and an easy 3.5-hour drive from San Francisco, it’s the perfect holiday destination.

-Where to stay on a budget?
+Where to stay in Tahoe

-Where to eat on a budget?
+Where to eat in Tahoe